relaycorp/awala-testing-jvm/README.md

 This module exposes two valid certification paths:

-- `PDACertPath` represents the path from a public gateway to a Parcel Delivery Authorization (PDA).
+- `PDACertPath` represents the path from an Internet gateway to a Parcel Delivery Authorization (PDA).
-- `CDACertPath` represents the path from a private gateway to a Cargo Delivery Authorization (CDA).
+- `CDACertPath` represents the path from an Internet gateway to a Cargo Delivery Authorization (CDA).

 The key pairs for the certificates in those paths can be found in `KeyPairSet`.
 Keys are generated once at runtime and can be used as follows: